 - Whether you would expect us to process your data, and whether you would, in the round, consider it reasonable to do so.

 For example, we may process your data on this basis for the purposes of:

-- insuring against or obtaining professional advice that is required to manage organisational risk
+- Insuring against or obtaining professional advice required to manage organisational risk.

 SPECIFIC USES OF INFORMATION YOU PROVIDE TO US